webpropopuli/gomoku-react/README.md

 This has it's roots in Dan Abramov's ridiculously awesome Tic-tac-toe demo (https://reactjs.org/tutorial/tutorial.html)

+Not that tic=tac=toe is fascinating but Dan explaining React is.
 If you want to get a grip on React - from one of the Gods of React - I recommend this one because it's
    1. awesome, and
    2. it's not a To-do app

 Dan showed us how to build the app and taught about props, state, "lifting" state and about twenty other things you should know in React.